Ahmad-Waliullah-Khan/Ahmad-W-Khan.github.io/_posts/2019-03-10-the-pragmatic-man-part-1-the-long-night.md

 He thinks to himself.
 He has to pass the hall and the corridor, to get to the water purifier in the kitchen.

-_“It’s nothing dude… just all in your head…. should have taken the tablets.."_
+_“It’s nothing dude… just all in your head…"_

-He hasn’t missed the tablets after coming to Goa.
-But tonight after coming back from beach, he must have forgotten to take the medication.
+He hasn’t missed the meds in a long time.
+But after coming back from beach tonight, he must have forgotten to take the medication.

 He finally decides to take the tablet with the tap water from the vasin.